 Minneapolis based Plekien considers himself a visual storyteller pushing forward new and unique Black narratives.
 Focusing on illustration, motion graphics and visual design, he creates images that explore Afrofuturism in bold ways.
 Plekien’s Mr. 3000 piece is perfect for music lovers looking to add rhythm to their décor in a different way.
 Besides, who wouldn’t want a portrait of this legendary ATLien in their home?

 Though it may have started as a hobby during her time in college, California native Domonique Brown’s talents have blossomed into something much more.
-As a contemporary pop she creates energetic portraits that defy traditional pictorial representation, and lets her culture and experiences as a Black woman shine through her work in hopes that others can see themselves in each piece and feel empowered.
-Domonique’s “No Bickinhead” print reflects that boldness and is a must have for homes looking for artwork with a unique touch.
+She creates energetic portraits that defy traditional pictorial representations.
+As an illustrator, she works from the ground up, layering markers and acrylic strokes until she carves out a colorful portrait.
+Domonique’s art is a celebration of diversity.
+Her portraits showcase men and women of color, so people can see a depiction of their identity and feel empowered.
+Domonique’s “No Bickinhead” print reflects that boldness and is a must-have for homes looking for artwork with a unique touch.